SouthbankSoftware/proofable/node_sdk/README.md

 ## Example

-This is a hello world example written in Go that demonstrates how to:
+This is a hello world example written in TypeScript that demonstrates how to:

-- authenticate with ProvenDB

 - prove a bunch of key-values to Ethereum Testnet within a minute